Weyl's law for singular Riemannian manifolds: Heat kernel estimates with remainder

-Here, we used the fact that $\Omega_2$ lies within the injectivity radius from $\partial M$, and hence the estimate \eqref{eq:der-z} holds.
-Furthermore, we evaluate explicitly the Gaussian integral in the last inequality, and use the fact that $H\sqrt{t} \leq 1$.
+Here, we used the fact that $\Omega_2$ lies within the region where the estimate \eqref{eq:der-z} holds.
+Furthermore, we evaluate explicitly the Gaussian integral in the last inequality, and use the fact that $H\sqrt{t} \leq 10$.